Skip to main content

 stability33 negative mentions

-• Good voice acting and a jazzy soundtrack that fits the game's tone.
+• Good voice acting and a jazzy soundtrack that enhances the experience.

-• Puzzles can be overly simplistic and lack challenge, leading to a feeling of linearity and predictability.
+• Puzzles can be overly simplistic and lack challenge.

 • story